NLPforGPs/NLP-Primary-Care/README.md

 #### Create log directory

  Run `. ./scripts/create_logdir.sh` at first.
-You can find results in this dir.
+Results will be written in this dir.

 ### GO Run it!